paivagio/CliNTREc/README.md

 ## Installation

-[Download](https://github.com/paivagio/CliNTREc/archive/refs/heads/main.zip) the repository and make sure you have all the required dependecies installed.
+[Download](https://github.com/paivagio/CliNTREc/archive/refs/heads/main.zip) the repository and ensure you have all the required dependecies installed.

 ## Dependecies